Brendan Donovan Player Props: Cardinals vs. Rockies

 Brendan Donovan At The Plate

-- Donovan has two home runs and two walks while hitting .235.
+- Donovan is batting .216 with two home runs and four walks.

-- In six of nine games this year, Donovan has had at least one hit, including one game with multiple hits.
+- Donovan has had a base hit in six of 10 games this year, and multiple hits once.

-- In nine games played this year, he has gone deep in two of them.
+- In 10 games played this season, he has hit a homer in two of them.

-- In three games this season (33.3%), Donovan has picked up an RBI, including two games with multiple runs batted in.
+- Donovan has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.

-- In four games this season (44.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.